America's Anchorman is away, and this is your undocumented anchor man sitting in.

 That's quite a nice trick if you can pull it off.

-I think we shouldn't be doing that to each other.
+Well, we shouldn't be doing that to each other.

-We we should be asking about the issues that they stand for, the legislation that they push forward.
+We should be asking about the issues that they stand for, the legislation that they push forward.

-No, and that's impartial to him.
+No, and that's partial to him.

 And I've been happy to have Ron Paul in the debates.